 pls.model = plsr(Q6_ ~ ., data = dat, validation = "CV")

 Next, the 3 libraries containing useful functions are loaded.
 The package pls contains the function to estimate the PLS model, and Displayr's publicly available packages, flipFormat, and flipTransformations are included to help transform and tidy the data.
-Since the R pls package requires inputs to be numerical, I converted the variables from categorical.
-In the final line above the plsr function does the work and creates pls.model. - Adding the following lines recreates the model with the optimal number of dimensions:
+Since the R pls package requires inputs to be numerical, we converted the variables from categorical to numeric.
+In the final line above the plsr function does the work and creates pls.model.

 # Find the number of dimensions with lowest cross validation error